Saudi Arabia Sought Dialogue With Iran. Then The U.S.-Iranian Conflict Escalated

 Hawthorne says Riyadh "craves" stability, not just for the kingdom's physical security, but also because it will help court foreign investment — a critical component of Crown Prince Mohammed bin Salman's efforts to wean Saudi Arabia off its oil dependency.

-Hawthorne says Saudi Arabia is following the example of its Gulf neighbor, the United Arab Emirates, which will host Expo 2020, a world's fair, next fall, and wants to make sure it goes off without a hitch.
+Hawthorne says Saudi Arabia is following the example of its Gulf neighbor, the United Arab Emirates, which will host Expo 2020, a world's fair, next fall and wants to make sure it goes off without a hitch.
 She says the UAE has started a dialogue with Iranian officials.
 Both Saudi Arabia and the UAE have national safety as a priority, she says.

 "The Arab Gulf states are closest allies of the United States, but they can't control exactly how the U.S. is conducting its policy against Iran," she says.